plfa/plfa.github.io/src/plfa/Lambda.lagda.md

         --------------------
       → ((M —↠ P) × (N —↠ P)) )

-All of the reduction systems studied in this text are deterministic.
+The reduction system studied in this chapter is deterministic.
 In symbols:

     deterministic : ∀ {L M N}